WardenReports/wm/README.md

     break;

 ## Finish
 Congratulations, You Are Done!
-Just Upload To Chrome.
+Just Drag The Extracted File Into This Webpage. chrome://extensions